-- Provides: Gluten-free options, Children's portions, Children's high chairs, Outdoor tables, Free wi-fi
+- Provides: Vegetarian options (at least ¼ main courses), Gluten-free options, Children's portions, Children's high chairs, Outdoor tables, Free wi-fi

 - Music on stereo: Spotify playlist

-- Capacity: 24
+- Capacity: 26 (6 outdoors)

-- Largest group: 24
+- Largest group: 30

 - Open since: 2007